 Learn More

 The 201-seat auditorium serves as a classroom during the day, and is also used for symposiums, forums, lectures, movies and other events.
-The auditorium contains new carpet, seats, paint and lights.
-The stage was redone into two stages: a presentation stage and a smaller teaching stage.
-The auditorium has three wall-mounted cameras to record or broadcast live events.
+The stage has two levels: a presentation stage and a smaller, lower, teaching stage.
+The auditorium has three wall-mounted, remotely controlled, cameras to record or broadcast live events.
 There is a large projection screen that can be lowered and raised at the push of a button.
-The new equipment also includes a DVD/vcr combination unit, stereo, speakers with surround sound, computers, and wireless microphones.
+The equipment in the auditorium includes a Blue Ray player, speakers with surround sound, a desktop computer, two permanently installed wireless microphones, and the capability to support up to 8 microphones.

 Lowrimore, who died in 2001, was an outstanding Florence leader who distinguished himself through his banking career, civic involvement, and commitment to his community and FMU.
 A regional president of BB&T, he was chairman of FMU’s Capital Campaign Steering Committee at the time of his death.

-Outside the auditorium is a new student lounge area with new flooring, furniture and the Cauthen Cafe.
+Outside the auditorium is a student lounge area, the Cauthen Cafe.

 A portion of the $500,000 gift also went toward construction of a fountain in the center mall area of campus.
 The 25-ft. diameter fountain has 40 jets spraying water eight feet high.
 Sidewalks around the fountain have been reworked and lighting and landscaping have been added.